Daltons 40L Garden Time Compost

 The macadamia is a shallow-rooted tree, so regular watering is required, especially during the first few years and in dry hot weather.
 Once established, water weekly from spring to autumn.
 Mulch to conserve soil moisture.

-An New Zealand native related to banksia and grevillea, the macadamia is sensitive to some fertilisers.
+An Australian native related to banksia and grevillea, the macadamia is sensitive to some fertilisers.
 Always use a fertiliser designed specifically for native plants.
 Improve soil at planting time with compost and decomposed manure.
 Apply a slow-release native fertiliser in early spring, followed by liquid applications of fish and seaweed solutions periodically during summer to ensure the tree has ample nutrients while setting its crop.

 Regular pruning is not required.
 Instead, prune only when required to control shape or height.